czanikan/Project_TinyRTS/README.md

 My passion is game development and I mostly use the Unity game engine but I have experience with the Unreal Engine and Godot as well.

 Most of the time I'm make stylized 3D games with low-poly graphic.
+I'm also interested in Machine Learning and 3D modeling.

 ## 🛠 Skills
 * Unity (6+ years)